hnd14/fastapi-todo-app/README.md

 docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=<your-preferred-one> -d postgres:<your-preferred-version>
 ```
 ## Configure `.env` file by creating a copy from `.env.sample`
-- Change the information according to your postgres instance.
+- Make a `.env` file that is a copy of the `.env.sample` file.
+You can access the `.env.sample` file under the `app` directory.
+Change the information in the `.env` file according to your postgres instance.
 ## Apply migration to your database
 - At `app` directory, run `alembic` migration command.
 Please make sure your postgres DB is ready and accessible.
 ```bash